DDoykov/ESP8266-Websockets-LED-Citroen-C5/README.md

 At the moment, latest Arduino IDE (**2.0**) does not support the file system plugin (required to upload web files to ESP flash memory).
 See [relevance](https://github.com/arduino/arduino-ide/issues/58).\
 Therefore, you need to install version (**1.8.x**), **however**:

-You can try the `simplified version` which does not depend on the file system plugin but with a minimalistic interface.
-When you are sure everything is working, I strongly recommend installing the main version!

 The ESP8266 boards will need to be added to the Arduino IDE which is achieved as [follows](https://github.com/esp8266/Arduino).\
 [The ESP8266 filesystem plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) (you will find the installation instructions in the same place).